corelan/mona3/README.md

 * `-offline`:
   build and save the request without calling the API

-If you omit `-q` while a provider-backed engine is selected, `tellme` will list the available models for that API key.
+If you omit `-q` while a provider-backed engine is selected, `tellme` will list the available models for that engine instead of building a request.

 How to choose a mode: